presslabs/z3/README.md

 ## Development Overview

 ### The data
-Snapshots are optained using `zfs send`.
+Snapshots are obtained using `zfs send`.
 Incremental snapshots are always 'squashed', so if you have multiple snapshots to send since the last time you've performed a backup they get exported as individual snapshots (multiple calls to `zfs send -i dataset@snapA dataset@snapB`).